nabi-cloud/cheat-sheet/README.md

-# Cheat Sheet Project: My Web Development Reference Guide
+# Cheat Sheet Project: My Web Development Guide
 Reference to HTML and CSS tags and properties.